tufcoder/cs50p-intro-python-final-project/README.md

 Are you are trying to choose: Velkoz ?
 Are you are trying to choose: Vex ?

-All champions that the name contains the literal "ve" case-insensitive.
+The draft is divided into two rounds of bans and picks.

+1st bans round:
+Blue, Red, Blue, Red, Blue, Red = 6 bans

+1st picks round:
+Blue, Red, Red, Blue, Blue, Red = 6 picks

+2nd bans round:
+Red, Blue, Red, Blue = 4 bans

+2nd picks round:
+Red, Blue, Blue, Red = 4 picks

+Total champions banned: 10 bans
+Total champions picked: 10 picks

-In the end of the draft, a file called draf_sim_YYYYmmddHmSf.csv is created in a temp folder with the draft resume.
+In the end of the draft, a "csv" file is created in a temp folder with the draft resume.